Techtonica/curriculum/project-example/week-10/sample-code/README.md

 npm start
 ```

 Create the database in postgres terminal and create table.
-You can refer [seed.psql file](./server/db/seed.psql)
+You can refer [seed.psql file](./server/db/seed.psql).
+In this project mock data is created using [mockaroo](https://www.mockaroo.com)

-Later create the `.env` file and add your credentials.
-You can refer `.env.example` file
+Later create the `.env` file and add all credentials.
+You can refer `.env.example` file.

 If everything goes well you can see the running app at `http://localhost:3000/`.